 In time Kronos and the Titans were forgiven by Zeus, and Kronos was allowed to become King of the Blessed Isles, home of the Daimones who were once the humans of the Golden Age over which Kronos ruled.
 These Daimones also served Zeus by wandering the Earth and noting all things that happened and reporting them to Zeus.
-The Blessed Isles are also the portion of the Underworld where Heroes go who have three times gained admission to the Elysian Fields.
+The Blessed Isle is also the region of the Underworld where Heroes go who have three times gained admission to the Elysian Fields.

 So far for the mythology.
-How about actual cult?
+How about the actual cultus?
 Well as I mentioned in the intro, it is the time of the Kronia right now, an Athenian festival in honour of Kronos.
-Furthermore the Sanctuary of Olympian Zeus also featured a temple to Kronos and to Rhea, described by Pausanias:
+Furthermore, the Sanctuary of Olympian Zeus in Athens also featured a temple to Kronos and to Rhea, described by Pausanias:

 -Pausanias, Description fo Greece 1.18.7, translation by W. H. S. Jones.

 Elis, home of the most famous of Panhellenic Games, the Olympic Games, featured a Mt.
 Kronios, where the Basilai would sacrifice to Kronos at the spring equinox, the Elean new year, in the Elean month Elaphios.
-It is said that Zeus and Kronos wrestled here for the Throne, and that the Games commemmorate Zeus’ victory.
+It is said that Zeus and Kronos wrestled here for the Throne and that the Games commemorate Zeus’ victory.